Kripa-Goyal/Porter-Dataset-Analysis/README.md

 ### Insights and Recommendations
-Provide actionable insights and recommendations based on the analysis.
+Provided actionable insights and recommendations based on the analysis.